How to Play Baccarat

 |6||6 and 7||0 to 5 and 8, 9|

 Although it isn’t necessary for you to learn these rules, we suggest you should familiarise yourself with the third card system.
 If you don’t and rely on the Caller, you’re less likely to notice if the dealer makes a mistake.
 The Player Hand rule is simple to remember; the Bank Hand is a little more complicated but it’s easy to jot down and refer to it during a game until you’re more familiar.

 Play Baccarat online at 21.co.uk

 We’ve given you the full rundown of all the basics you need to know before playing Baccarat online here at 21.co.uk - now it’s your turn to hit the tables.
 Will your wager come out on top?
 If you don’t feel like playing online Baccarat is your thing, don’t worry.
 We have a huge variety of online and live casino games ready for you to play, from online roulette to online blackjack.
-Or if you fancy a change from table games, we also have a brilliant range of slot games in our repertoire - we recommend starting with a fan favourite such as Rainbow Riches or Cleopatra.
+If you fancy a change from table games, we also have a brilliant range of slot games in our repertoire - we recommend starting with a fan favourite such as Rainbow Riches or Cleopatra slot.